elaval/resin-node-red-basic/README.md

 **resin.io**: a service that "magically" allows you to push your applications into yoru devices distributed through the Internet

-**node-red**: a nodejs based software/concept that allows you to wire different nodes (pieces of software) that communicate & process messages ... and also connect to services & storage services in the Internet.
+**node-red**: a nodejs based software/concept that allows you to wire different nodes (pieces of software) that communicate & process messages ... and also connect to services & storage in the Internet.

 I am not going through all the details of these great components (you can google and visit their pages & documentation).
 I will assume that you are familiar with them and share my experiencie working with the three of them together.

 Resin.io has good documentation to let you up & running with a node.js application on a RPi.
 But when I tried to run node-red, there where pieces of the puzzle that I couldn't find in the docs (by the way [Using Resin.io with Node-RED](http://blog.thiseldo.co.uk/?p=1322) is a great post that gave me many lights ... but unfortunately I couldn't get all working with their instructions).

 I know that you know this, but let's put together some of the pieces of a resin repository:
 - Dockerfile: if you are not using the "prebuilt" facilities that resin provides for nodejs applications, you will need to have a Dockerfile which allows you to define how resin will build an image for your Operating System and software components.
 If you don't have a Dockerfile, but you do have a node application (with it's package.json file) then resin will provide you with a prebuilt nodejs image which is preconfigured to make your life simple.
+In the following example I DO NOT use a Dockerfile (but in a later example I had to use it since the whole process ended up being much faster).

 - package.json: if you work with nodejs applications, you know what this is.
-I just want to highlight that thsi files defines the "scripts" that will be run before your application starts (for example to install additional pieces of software such as node-red) and then run your actual application:
+I just want to highlight that thsi file defines the "scripts" that will run before your application starts (for example to install additional pieces of software such as node-red) and then run your actual application:

 *package.json*
 ```